css-raku/CSS-Properties-raku/docs/CSS/Properties.md

 Description
 -----------

-This classes manages a list of properties.
+This class manages a list of properties.
 These are typically parsed from the body of a CSS rule-set or from an inline `style` tag.

 CSS Property Accessors
 ----------------------